-Hilliard Scott, Bassist (from an email, used with permission)
+Hilliard Scott, Bassist (personal email, used with permission)

 I wanted to let you know how much I’m enjoying our lessons.
 I feel like I’m progressing with my understanding of music and how it relates to the Bass guitar.
 I look forward to practicing and am developing a more purposeful approach to practice.
 It seems like I am having breakthroughs every time I sit down with the instrument.

 My big project right now is shedding the G Patterns #1, 2 & 3.
 Learning the notes,chords, inversions,identifying the major and minor chords in those patterns,then trying to apply the patterns to the Cycle of 5ths.

 So much more, but I’m getting long winded, and don’t want to take up to much of your time.

 Jesse Perez, Skype Student (via email, used with permission)